Sustainable tourism: This is how we protect the environment from the consequences!

 2016 447.2

 The number of overnight stays in Germany rose from 351.2 million in 2006 to 447.2 million in 2016.
-This development leads to an increased burden on the environment and is closely linked to the above problems, such as air and water pollution as well as the loss of biodiversity.
+This development leads to increased pollution and is closely linked to the problems mentioned above, such as air and water pollution and the loss of biodiversity.

-Overall, it can be seen that tourism is affected by both the underdressers and the consequences of climate change.
-In order to master the challenge sustainably, strategic measures and rethinking throughout the industry are necessary.
-This is the only way to promote environmentally friendly tourism that meets both the economic and ecological requirements.
-Further information can be found on the website of Ems-vechte-weelle and Environmental Bundesamt .
+Overall, it is clear that tourism is both a contributor to and affected by the consequences of climate change.
+In order to sustainably master the challenge, strategic measures and a rethinking of the entire industry are required.
+This is the only way to promote environmentally friendly tourism that meets both economic and ecological requirements.
+Further information can be found on the website Ems-Vechte wave and Federal Environment Agency.